Being immersed in music from a young age Eliette grew to love and appreciate the creative world.

 She then moved to Sydney to study at the Australian Institute of Music where she was surrounded by talented classmates and tutors.
 Mentored by the likes of Nina Harris, Trish Delaney-Brown, Sean Coffin, Steve Henderson & Jamie Rigg.

 On stage Eliette finds singing a story telling art form, where she can let go, express and enjoy herself.
-With a positive view on life, Eliette is a warm and welcoming person who is open minded and adapts to any situation.
+With a positive view on life, Eliette is a warm and welcoming person

-By the time she was 14 she began teaching the very method she learned from, Simply Music Piano, being not only the youngest teachers for the company but also the first teacher for New Zealand.
+By the time she was 14 she began teaching the very method she learned from, Simply Music Piano, being not only the youngest teacher for the company but also the first teacher for New Zealand.

 In 2014 she graduated from the Australian Institute of Music with her Bachelor of Music Majoring in Vocals and in 2015 furthered her studies with Music Rhapsody Preschool Music Education.